A blockchain “bridge” connects two blockchains and allows users to send cryptocurrency from one blockchain to another.

 - The issue with trustless bridges is that there is no liability for when issues occur since trustless bridges are validating and processing requested transactions.
 There is no central entity that is controlling how these transactions are being processed.

-As blockchain technology innovates quickly, more cross-chain trustless bridges are created in order to help with bridging assets from one blockchain to another.
+As blockchain technology innovates quickly, more cross-chain trustless bridges are created to help bridge assets from one blockchain to another.
 An example of a trustless cross-chain bridge is XDEFI Wallet’s cross-chain swap functionality using THORChain.
-You can swap native Bitcoin on the Bitcoin network to native Ethereum on the Ethereum network without trusting a centralized bridge.
+For example, you can swap native Bitcoin on the Bitcoin network to native Ethereum on the Ethereum network without trusting a centralized bridge.